MIATSUM!

 Pogroms in Kirovabad

-In late November, as tensions increased and the danger of the new pogroms threatened the Armenians in Azerbaijan, a new wave of meetings and strikes began in Armenia.
-A large number of Armenian refugees fled Azerbaijan and arrived in Armenia.
+In late November 1988, as tensions escalated and new pogroms threatened Armenians in Azerbaijan, mass rallies and strikes resumed across Armenia.
+Thousands of Armenian refugees fled Azerbaijan and sought shelter in Armenia.

 December 7, 1988